 Mr. Durso specializes in audition and competition preparation, and has produced several first-place winners in national and international competitions, including the Bartok/Kabelevsky International, Artist International NYC, Ambler Symphony Young Artist Competition, the Cal Rudman Competition, and the Marymount Concerto Competition.
 His students have been accepted and have attended several of the leading conservatories, including the Curtis Institute, Juilliard School, Oberlin Conservatory, Indiana University, New England Conservatory, and the Peabody Conservatory.

-Mr. Durso maintains private studios in New York and Philadelphia and provides Taubman training in the San Francisco, Portland, and Boston areas.
+Mr. Durso maintains private studios in New York City (weekly) and Philadelphia and provides Taubman training in the Boston, Denver, and Tampa areas.